Caring for sutures

 - regular stitches — these will be removed by a doctor or nurse once the wound has healed

-- dissolvable stitches – these are absorbed by the body naturally and don’t need to be removed; they are very useful when stitches are needed under the skin’s surface
+- dissolvable stitches — these are absorbed by the body naturally and do not need to be removed

 Wounds or cuts can also be held together in other ways, such as:

 - a special glue for skin, which falls off by itself in a few weeks

-- adhesive tape (such as steri-strips), which also falls off naturally
+- adhesive tape (such as wound closure strips), which also falls off after some time

 - metal staples, which must be removed by a doctor or nurse